Introduction

 Early mid-fidelity layout of core features.

-Client Feedback: highlighted appreciation for the soft, curved visual style, but suggests AI chat to appear in the group chats
+Stakeholders' Feedback: appreciation for the soft, curved visual style, but suggests AI chat to appear in the group chats

 A/B Testing